The word “herb” comes from the Latin word “herba”, which means grass or green plant.

 Lavenders can be grown from seed or cuttings taken in spring or fall.
 For drying, harvest buds just as flowers are about to open.
 Prune lavender after flowering to keep plants from becoming woody.

 There are numerous varieties featuring different flower colors and heights.
-English varieties (Lavandula angustifolia) are considered number one for scent.
-French hybrid varieties (Lavandula x intermedia) such as ‘Provence’ or ‘Superior’ do well in our region.
+English varieties (Lavandula angustifolia) mentioned above, are also used for scent.
+French hybrids (Lavandula x intermedia) are considered number one for scent.
+Varieties such as ‘Provence’ or ‘Superior’ do well in our region.
 Spanish varieties (Lavandula stoechas) have a distinctive flower form.
 ‘Otto Quast’ is a UC Davis Arboretum All-Star selection.

 'Hot and Spicy' is noted for its intense, somewhat spicy flavor.
 It is a sprawling, rhizomatous perennial that typically grows to 12 to 18 inches tall and spreads to 18 inches wide or more.
 Dark green leaves (to 1 inch long) are strongly aromatic.
 Tiny, white to purple-pink, two-lipped flowers (typical of the mint family) rise above the foliage in July and August in terminal or axillary spikes.
 Flowers are conspicuous but not of high ornamental value.
 Leaves are used either fresh or dried to flavor food dishes, particularly in Italian and Mexican cuisine.